ao/Serengeti/README.md

 ```

 For detailed information about the StorageScheduler testing strategy, see [StorageScheduler Testing Strategy](docs/testing/StorageSchedulerTestingStrategy.md).

+#### CI/CD Integration

+StorageScheduler tests are fully integrated into the CI/CD pipeline:

+- **Fast Tests**: StorageScheduler fast tests run automatically as part of the Fast Tests workflow
+- **Comprehensive Tests**: A dedicated workflow runs comprehensive, integration, and mutation tests
+- **Quality Gates**: The pipeline enforces strict coverage thresholds (90% line, 85% branch, 100% method)
+- **Mutation Testing**: Ensures tests are effective at catching bugs by verifying they fail when code is mutated

+CI/CD workflows run automatically on:
+- Pushes to main, master, and develop branches
+- Pull requests to these branches
+- Changes to StorageScheduler code or tests
+- Manual triggers via GitHub Actions

+For more details on CI/CD integration, see the [CI/CD Integration](docs/testing/StorageSchedulerTestingStrategy.md#cicd-integration) section in the testing strategy document.

 ## Problems?
 [Create an issue](https://github.com/ao/serengeti/issues/new) if you need help